 Imaginative Play: The Foundation of Creativity

-Research in cognitive development demonstrates that imaginative play:
+Research in child development shows that imaginative play:

 - Activates multiple brain regions simultaneously